renatasellanes/lab-toytracker-router/README.md

 # Instructions

 ## Iteration 0 - Setup
-Setup the application with nodemon, the proper db connection file and function, dotenv, .gitignore and express listening call. x
+Setup the application with nodemon, the proper db connection file and function, dotenv, .gitignore and express listening call.

 ## Iteration 1 - Create User model

 - **name** - Type `String`.
 It should be required.
 - **email** - Type `String`, It should be required, and you can use match to setting only valid emails
 - **birthDate** - Type `Date`, it should be required
-- **timestamps** - use timstamps config of mongoose
+- **timestamps** - use timetamps config of mongoose

 ## Iteration 2 - Create the Toys Router

-- Create a routes directory and a Toys.routes.js file inside it.
+- Create a routes directory and a toys.routes.js file inside it.
 - Refactor the code provided on app.js and migrate all the Toys related routes to the newly created router.
 - Import the newly created router on the app.js file and test all the routes making shure they all work.

 ## Iteration 3 - Create the Users Router

-- Create a Users.routes.js file inside the routes directory.
+- Create a users.routes.js file inside the routes directory.
 - Create all the routes needed to a full Users CRUD
 - Import the newly created router on the app.js file and test all the routes making shure they all work.